mmm111mmm/inacityinthefuture/next.md

 0. A data type
 0. A name

-The data type is one we looked at previously: a string, an int, a float, a bool.
+We looked at data types previously: a string, an int, a float, a bool.

 The name can be anything you want.

 For example: `String name` or `int age`.

-.
+. a
-.
+. b
-.
+. c
-.
+. d
-.
+. e
-.
+. f

 # Changing data - Changing your name and age